 “We immediately recognized this as an opportunity to change the industry,” says Björn

 Delin, Vice President Global Platform Implant Systems.
 “There was no doubt in our minds and we quickly made sure that Dr. Degidi would help us develop the concept further.”

 Since then, a select team of experts, scientists and engineers has fine-tuned, improved and thoroughly tested the conometric concept in close cooperation with Marco Degidi.
-The result of their extensive work is called Acuris and will be officially launched at EAO in Vienna, October 11–13.
+The result of their extensive work is called Acuris and was officially launched at EAO 2019, in Vienna.

 If you ask Dr. Degidi, he is certain how people will react once they try Acuris out.

 “Most of them will become conometric addicted,” he says with a smile.